nanoframework/nanoFramework.Hosting/README.md

 ## Validate On Build

-The default builder enables dependency injection validation when the debugger is attached.
+The default builder enables DI validation when the debugger is attached.
 This check is performed to ensure that all services registered with the container can actually be created.
-This can be particularly useful during development to fail fast and allow developers to fix the issue.
+This can be particularly useful during development to fail fast and allow developers to fix issues.
 The setting can be modified by using the `UseDefaultServiceProvider()` method.

 ```csharp
 public static IHostBuilder CreateHostBuilder() =>